 Securing mortgage finance on the High Street is far from straightforward for the self-employed.
-The one trait lenders share is treating self-employed accounts in their own unique way.
+Few lenders assess self-employed income in the same way.

-That’s what we hope to answer here, viewing the scenario from different stakeholders’ perspectives.
+That’s what we hope to explain here.
+We want to show you the evidencing income scenario from different stakeholders’ perspectives.